Skip to main content

 • approve for everything that mutates state the user cares about (filesystem write/edit/delete, shell, http post/put/delete, network egress in sensitive apps).

-• deny for everything never legitimate in this app (workspace.delete on a builder, http on an offline app, shell on a research-only assistant).
+• deny for everything never legitimate in this app (filesystem.delete on a builder, http on an offline app, shell on a research-only assistant).

 The approve flow is the difference between a polished agent and a runaway one.
 Adding it to a single dangerous action makes the agent feel cooperative; adding it to everything makes it feel paralysed - calibrate.